white-by/uni-trade/README.md

    npm run dev
    ```

 ---

 # uni-trade

 Campus Second-Hand Trading System Frontend

 This project is a Vue3 and Vite-based campus second-hand trading system, named uni-trade.

 It is developed as a practical training project for junior-level software engineering at SYSU.
-The project integrates the Element Plus component library, Pinia for state management, ESLint for code style, and VueUse composables.
+The project integrates the Element Plus component library, Pinia for state management, and ESLint for code style.

 ## Features